nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. First word is assumed to be a command word (add/delete/list/find).

-2. Words in ≈ are the parameters to be supplied by the user.<br>
+2. Words in `ALL CAPS` are the parameters to be supplied by the user.<br>

 3. Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/important`, `t/important t/urgent` etc.